martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

-Suggestions have already been made for automatically marking drafts as "inactive" after a certain period of time, for allowing working group chairs to control the marking for working group drafts, and for authors being able to change the status of a draft from "inactive" to "active" when they are ready to work on a draft again.
+Suggestions have already been made for automatically marking drafts as "inactive" after a certain period of time, for allowing working group chairs to control the marking for working group drafts, and for authors being able to change the status of their draft, either to mark a draft that has been overcome by events as "inactive" or mark a draft as "active" when there is renewed interest.

 # Referencing Internet-Drafts